Skip to main content

 When using the web portal, the user list includes the following columns:

-Session logins include those where the user credentials are held in an external Identity Provider systems, such as Active Directory or LDAP systems.
+Session logins include cases where user credentials are managed by an external identity provider, including Active Directory or LDAP systems.

 Use of an API Key will only update the Last Active At and Last API Usage At fields.
 Use of an SSH/SFTP Key is identical to a session login and will update the Last Login At, Last Active At, and Last SFTP Login At fields.